wiiznokes/gitnote/BUILD.md

 The recommended way to build on Windows is to install [Rust](https://www.rust-lang.org/tools/install), and use the already compiled openssl libs.
 To do that,

+0. Add the ndk bin path to PATH
 1. open a git bash shell
 2. `cd app/src/main/rust`
 3. `make unzip`.
 This will unzip the openssl pre-build